crashoverride777/swifty-ads/README.md

 Sign up for an [AdMob account](https://admob.google.com/home/get-started/) and create your required adUnitIDs for the types of ads you would like to display.

 ## Create Funding Choices account and messages (GDPR and App Tracking Transparency)

-SwiftyAds uses Google`s [User Messaging Platform](https://developers.google.com/admob/ump/ios/quick-start) (UMP) SDK to handle user consent.
+SwiftyAds uses Google`s [User Messaging Platform](https://developers.google.com/admob/ump/ios/quick-start) (UMP) SDK to handle user consent unless disabled.
 This SDK can handle both GDPR requests and also the iOS 14 [ATT](https://developers.google.com/admob/ios/ios14) alert if required.
 Please read the Funding Choices [documentation](https://support.google.com/fundingchoices/answer/9180084) to ensure they are setup up correctly for your requirements.

+NOTE: This step can be skipped if you would like to disable user consent requests (see Add SwiftyAds.plist section below)

-Note: Currently it seems Apple is rejecting apps that use the UMP SDK to display the iOS 14 ATT alert because Google is displaying an explainer message and/or the GDPR message before the actual ATT alert.
+NOTE: Currently it seems Apple is rejecting apps that use the UMP SDK to display the iOS 14 ATT alert because Google is displaying an explainer message and/or the GDPR message before the actual ATT alert.
 As a workaround you can [manually](https://github.com/crashoverride777/swifty-ads/issues/50) display the ATT alert before configuring SwiftyAds.

 ## Mediation